Deep fried turkey - familyguidecentral.com

 One reason is because of the difference in density between oil and water.
 When you deep fry a turkey, the water in the turkey interacts with the hot oil, causing density differences that can lead to an explosion.

-Another reason why deep fried turkeys can explode is because of the high temperature of the oil.
 The high temperature of the oil causes the bird to cook from the inside out.
 The internal heat can’t escape causing a lot of pressure to build inside the bird and eventually explodes.

 If you are considering deep frying a turkey, be sure to thaw and dry it first.
 This will help to prevent an explosion.